efabless/openlane2/docs/source/getting_started/newcomers/index.md

 :align: center
 ```

-TODO: MORE SCREENSHOTS AND HIGLIGHT BOXES
+TODO: MORE SCREENSHOTS AND HIGHLIGHT BOXES

 #### LVS